mlondschien/changeforest/changeforest-r/README.md

-# Classifier based non-parametric change point detection
+# Random Forests for Change Point Detection

 Change point detection tries to identify times when the probability distribution of a stochastic process or time series changes.
 Existing methods either assume a parametric model for within-segment distributions or are based on ranks or distances and thus fail in scenarios with a reasonably large dimensionality.

-`changeforest` implements a classifier based algorithm that consistently estimates change points without any parametric assumptions, even in high-dimensional scenarios.
+`changeforest` implements a classifier-based algorithm that consistently estimates change points without any parametric assumptions, even in high-dimensional scenarios.
 See [1] for details.